Enjoy typical Scottish food and drink

 Pork belly on pumpkin puree with red wine sauce

-On the second day of our stay, we visit the Number 27 restaurant (27 Castle St, Inverness IV2 3DU) below Inverness Castle.
+On the second day of our stay we visit the Restaurant Number 27 (27 Castle St, Inverness IV2 3DU) below Inverness Castle.
 Number 27 is a mixture of pub and restaurant.
-It describes itself as "Bar and Kitchen".
-On the walls it advertises the current desserts of the day.
+It describes itself as a "bar and kitchen".
+The walls advertise the current desserts of the day.
 However, we choose our lunch from the extensive menu.
 It is cozy here.
-Apparently the ladies group, who comes shortly after us and obviously enjoys their lunch together, agrees.
-This time we opt for pork belly on pumpkin puree with red wine sauce.
-Even our lunch shows, how hearty - and good - Scottish food and drink is.
-Neither our time nor the capacity of our stomach are big enough for a dessert.
-That's why we save the desserts for our dinners.

 What do you eat for dinner in Scotland?